sergiomtzlosa/latex-template-report-unizar/README.md

-# Unofficial latex template for Universidad de Zaragoza
+# Unofficial LaTeX template for Universidad de Zaragoza

 Latex template to create reports/documents with the image of Universidad de Zaragoza.